carbon-language/carbon-lang/flang/documentation/semantics.md

   - Host association logically happens here; can be deferred until referenced?
 1. Add the names of the internal and module procedures
 1. Process declaration constructs in a single pass
+1. Apply implicit rules to undefined locals, dummy arguments and the function result
+1. Create new scopes for derived type, structure, union

+At this point, all names in the specification part of the parse tree reference a symbol.

-  - We think we can process declaration constructs in a single pass because:
+We  can process declaration constructs in a single pass because:
 - Is it not legal to reference an internal procedure.
 - Is it not  legal to reference not-yet-defined parameters, constants, etc.
 - Is it not possible to inquire about a type parameter or array bound for an object that is not yet defined
 - So, no other forward definitions, so yes, we can do in a single pass

-1. Do we ever need to apply implicit rules in the specification section?
-TBD:
+Do we ever need to apply implicit rules in the specification section?
-  - `integer(kind = kind(x)) :: y ! does implicit rule apply to ‘x’`?
+1. `integer(kind = kind(x)) :: y ! does implicit rule apply to ‘x’`?
-  - `integer, parameter :: z = rank(x) ! use implicit rule to get ‘0’`?
+1. `integer, parameter :: z = rank(x) ! use implicit rule to get ‘0’`?

-  - What if (i) and (ii) are legal & x’s type is subsequently declared?
+What if (1) and (2) are legal & x’s type is subsequently declared?
-1. Apply implicit rules to undefined locals, dummy arguments and the function result
-1. Create new scopes for derived type, structure, union

-At this point, All names in the specification part of the parse tree reference a symbol

 #### Step 3.
 Resolve statement functions vs array assignments
 1. Rewrite and move array assignments to execution part